Research

 The individual Department staff members focus on the following areas:

-Prof. PhDr.
+prof. PhDr.
 Lenka Vaňková, Dr.

-• Analysis of textbooks
+• Linguistics of emotions

 PhDr.
 Irena Šebestová, CSc.